Submissions

 Special December Cut‑Off

 At the end of December, we will select one poet who has not yet had a collection published.
 That poet will be offered publication the following August.
-If you wish to be considered for this special opportunity, please state clearly in your submission email that you have not previously had a collection published before.
+If you wish to be considered for this special opportunity, please state clearly in your submission email that you have not previously had a collection published.

 What Doesn’t Count as a Published Collection

-You are still eligible for the special December cut-off opportunity if your work falls into any of the following categories:
+You are still eligible for the parallel special December cut-off opportunity if your work falls into any of the following categories:

-Self‑published collections (print or online)
+self‑published collections (print or online)

-Pamphlets or chapbooks with fewer than 30 pages of poetry
+pamphlets or chapbooks with fewer than 30 pages of poetry

-Individual poems or sequences published in magazines or anthologies or
+individual poems or sequences published in magazines or anthologies, or

-Hybrid publications where you covered the costs yourself.
+hybrid publications where you covered the costs yourself.

-We know submissions can feel daunting—every publisher has different requirements, and it can seem like a minefield.
+We know submissions can feel daunting — every publisher has different requirements, and it can seem like a minefield.
 For us, the most important thing is the quality of your writing.
 It helps if you follow our guidelines, but don’t worry if you miss something.
 We’ll still give your work the careful consideration it deserves and, if you’re chosen for publication, we’ll give you our full support to ensure your collection is the best it can be.

 Supporting local marginalised writers